 - When entering the building disinfect your hands.
 We've provided disinfectant at all entrances.

-- Please always keep a distance of 1.5 meters and avoid physical contact.
+- Please keep a distance of 1.5 meters and avoid physical contact.

-- Please wear a mask at all times in the building and during lectures.
+- Please wear a FFP2 mask at all times in the building and during lectures.

-- Please do not touch your face.
-Use the inside of your elbow when sneezing or coughing.
+- Please use the inside of your elbow when sneezing or coughing.

 3. What precautions have been taken against the spread of the virus in the dormitory?

-- In private areas, face masks are not mandatory as long as a distance of 1.5 metres is possible.
+- In the own private area, face masks are not mandatory as long as a distance of 1.5 meters is possible.

 - The cleaning team provides a thorough support in cleaning and disinfecting the kitchens.

-- New tenants and returnees will receive a disinfectant upon arrival (once).
+- New tenants receive once a disinfectant upon arrival.

 4. What are official regulations regarding wearing a mask?